-Credit Union Deposit Guarantee Corporation (the Corporation) is the deposit guarantor for Saskatchewan credit unions, and the primary regulator for credit unions and Credit Union Central of Saskatchewan (SaskCentral) (together, Provincially Regulated Financial Institutions or "PRFIs").
+Credit Union Deposit Guarantee Corporation (the Corporation) is the deposit guarantor for Saskatchewan credit unions, and the primary regulator for credit unions and Credit Union Central of Saskatchewan (SaskCentral).
+Together, these entities are considered Provincially Regulated Financial Institutions or "PRFIs".
+The Corporation is mandated through provincial legislation, The Credit Union Act, 1998 and The Credit Union Central of Saskatchewan Act, 2016 in performing its duties.
+Provincial legislation also assigns responsibility for oversight of the Corporation to the Registrar of Credit Unions at the Financial and Consumer Affairs Authority of Saskatchewan.

-The Corporation is charged through provincial legislation, The Credit Union Act, 1998, with the main purpose of guaranteeing the full repayment of deposits held in Saskatchewan credit unions.
 The Corporation was the first deposit guarantor in Canada and has successfully guaranteed deposits since it was established in 1953.
-By guaranteeing deposits and promoting responsible governance, the Corporation contributes to confidence in Saskatchewan credit unions.
+By promoting responsible governance and prudent management of capital, liquidity and guaranteeing deposits, the Corporation contributes to confidence in Saskatchewan PRFIs.

-For more information about deposit protection, the Corporation's regulatory responsibilities and its role in promoting the strength and stability of Saskatchewan PRFIs, talk to a representative at the credit union or visit the Corporation's web site at www.cudgc.sk.ca.
+For more information about the Corporation's regulatory and deposit protection responsibilities and its role in promoting the strength and stability of Saskatchewan PRFIs, consult the Corporation's web site at www.cudgc.sk.ca.